SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 `vagrant up`

-This downloads a Vritualbox VM ~500 MB in size, installs a few packages onto it, and starts it up.
+The first time you run this command, it downloads a Vritualbox VM ~500 MB in size, installs a few packages onto it, and starts it up.
 This may take a long time (over 60 mins, depending on your internet connection speed), so <b>please do this before coming for the session</b>.
 You may want to do this on a wifi connection due to the large data download.

 NOTE: If you attended last week's session on Provisioning Environments, you'd already have the Virualbox VM, so `vagrant up` will not redownload it.
-However, it will download and install the required packages (ruby, rvm, java, phantomjs etc)
+However, it will download and install the required packages (ruby, rvm, java, phantomjs etc).

-Once the above is done, run `vagrant ssh` to ssh into the VM.
-Run the command `java -version` and ensure it reports 1.6 or so.
+Once the above is done, open up a browser and navigate to http://localhost:9080.
+You should be able to see the Jenkins admin page.

 Now run the command `exit` to exit out of the ssh session.
 Once back in your local machine command prompt, run `vagrant suspend` to suspend the VM.